 Fort Worth Stockyards

 “Where the West begins”.
-If you’re expecting to see 10 gallon hats and boots when you come to Texas, you may be disappointed.
+You may be disappointed to find out that not everyone wears 10 gallon hats and cowboy boots in Texas.
 The DFW area is very urban and modern – more comparable to LA than the old west.
 However, Ft.
 Worth has a distinct western flair.
 Every day at 11:30 and 4pm – depending on weather – there’s a cattle drive on East Exchange Street in the Ft.
 Worth Stockyards.
 The Stockyards neighborhood – north of downtown, is also a great place to shop for western wear, hand-made leather goods, and other cowboy and cowgirl necessities.
 It’s worth the trip for the cattle and people watching, but I suspect you may end up leaving with a big-ass belt buckle!

 Sixth Floor Museum/JFK Assassination Site

 Highly recommended by the “Visitors Guide to Globe Life Field”, the Sixth Floor Museum at Dealey Plaza in downtown Dallas offers a poignant view into one of the darkest days in the city’s (and America’s) history.
-Even for those who weren’t alive when JFK was assassinated – or for those who typically like museums or history – this museum is well worth the visit.
-Be prepared to relive the emotions that took over America that weekend in 1963.
+This museum is well worth the visit – even for those that aren’t history buffs or weren’t alive in November ’63.
+Don’t be surprised if you relive the emotions that took over America that weekend in 1963.

 Located about an hour north east of Arlington, fans of the 80’s TV show Dallas! will instantly recognize Southfork Ranch.
 Fans from around the world (few under the age of 45) still visit the world’s most famous ranch, as tours are available daily.